OlyaKorolko/WhatKindOfDeveloperAreYou.github.io/_posts/2022-06-18-EmergenceWhat&Why.md

 There was also one additional thing I wanted to try out during [Emergence](https://github.com/KonstantinTomashevich/Emergence) development: link time polymorphism.
-It sounded like something unbelievable: polymorphism without compile time and runtime drawbacks.
+It sounded like something unbelievable: polymorphism without runtime performance and compile time drawbacks.

 ### Goals